tunjaynasibli/IH_RH_DA_FT_JAN_2022/Class_Materials/MidTerm_Project/Modeling_Project/MidTerm_Regression_Project.md

 ### Exploring the data

 We encourage you to thoroughly understand your data and take the necessary steps to prepare your data for modeling before building exploratory or predictive models.
-Since this is a classification model, you can use linear regression for classification for building a model.
+Since this is a regression task, you can use linear regression  for building a model.
 You are also encouraged to use other models in your project if necessary.
 To explore the data, you can use the techniques that have been discussed in class.
 Some of them include using the describe method, checking null values, using _matplotlib_ and _seaborn_ for developing visualizations.
 The data has a number of categorical and numerical variables.
 Explore the nature of data for these variables before you start with the data cleaning process and then data pre-processing (scaling numerical variables and encoding categorical variables).
 You can  also use tableau to visually explore the data further.